 Proficiency is defined by local school districts.
 Proficiency levels are monitored and adjusted through a yearly review cycle.
-Reading proficiency is reflected by looking at multiple measures.
+Reading proficiency is determined by looking at multiple measures.
 The chart below illustrates the scores that are annually reported to the Minnesota Department of Education (MDE).
 Students should be at or above the listed levels.
 This is only one factor that classroom teachers use to determine student proficiency.
 Classroom teachers have access to a variety of literacy assessments to help them understand the whole reading profile of a student.

-Grade Level Assessment Proficiency Level (end of year) Kindergarten Nonsense Word Fluency 26 Correct Letter Sounds/Minute First Grade Oral Reading Fluency 33 Words Correct Per Minute (WCPM) Second Grade Oral Reading Fluency 72 Words Correct Per Minute (WCPM) Third Grade Oral Reading Fluency Meets or Exceeds on MCAs
+Grade Level Assessment Proficiency Level (Winter) based on 2014-2015 Norms Kindergarten District Letter Sound Fluency 19 Correct Letter Sound Per Minute First Grade Acadience Nonsense Word Fluency Acadience Oral Reading Fluency 38 Sounds Correct Per Minute 19 Words Correct Per Minute (WCPM) Second Grade Acadience Oral Reading Fluency 57 Words Correct Per Minute (WCPM) Third Grade MCA-III Meets or Exceeds on MCAs